ElBrewster/sound-shelter/zToDo.md

 ## Branch: `feature/record-donations`

 - [ ] implement `DonorForm.svelte` by adding component content
-- [ ] Select type from dropdown in DonorForm
+- [x] Select type from dropdown in DonorForm
-- [ ] be able to submit name, type, amount, date to data storage:
+- [ ] be able to submit donor name, type, amount, date to data storage:
 - [ ] this creates a "donation instance" under a donor's name
 - [ ] add logic to change our data for a donation type total based on new submission
-- [ ] start with the `DonorForm.svelte` visible on the main page, and add conditional logic later if it makes sense (like click button to "record a donation" and then it populates a form in that location) donor user stories:
+- [ ] start with the `DonorForm.svelte` visible on the main page, and add conditional logic later if it makes sense (like click button to "record a donation" and then it populates a form in that location)
 - [ ] eventually hook up the amount input to the Svelte store for the reports branch to display updates based on new input

+### donor user stories:

 - Leonna from an urgent care clinic brought us surplus bandages
 - Delite Bakery brought 2-day-old bread and pastries